-The new festival We Are Robots is deemed to be one of a kind as it has been designed to put the spotlight on the future and innovation of music.
+The new festival We Are Robots is deemed to be one of a kind as it has been designed to put the spotlight on the future and innovation in music.

 Organised and hosted by Old Truman’s Brewery, the festival (2-5 November, 2017) includes live performances, a daytime conference, sound installations, DJ workshops and exhibitions.